 Ketchikan, AK Highlights:

-• For Culture Lovers: Explore Totem Bight State Historical Park – Admire towering totem poles and learn about the Tlingit and Haida cultures.
+• For Culture Lovers: Explore Totem Bight State Historical Park – I was amazed by the towering totem poles here.
+You’ll learn so much about the Tlingit and Haida cultures—it’s powerful and beautifully preserved.

-• For Anglers: Go fishing for salmon or halibut – Join a charter for some of the best sportfishing in Alaska.
+• For Anglers: Go fishing for salmon or halibut – I’ve joined a local charter and came back with fresh catches and even better stories.
+You’ll find some of Alaska’s best fishing here.

 Best Time to Visit Ketchikan, AK